terra-campaigns/unsettled/directory/Kryptwood/PastorNoonan.md

 Turning his beliefs to the heretical sect of the [Sisters](../weepingMother/theSisters.md), which spreads in the realm.

 Was a monk at the [Middle Waters Minster](../DuskmeadowFringe/MiddleWatersMinster.md).
+Friends with [Lazlo](../DuskmeadowFringe/Lazlo.md) when both lived in the Minster.
+Friendship revived when Lazlo spent two summer months in [Hendenburgh](Hendenburgh.md) in 1025.